Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Organic Cotton:

-Traditional cotton cultivation is notorious for its heavy pesticide and water usage.
+Traditional cotton cultivation is notorious for its heavy use of pesticides and water.
 Organic cotton, on the other hand, is grown without the use of synthetic pesticides or fertilizers.
 This makes it a safer option for the environment, the workers involved in its cultivation, and the consumers who wear it.
 The practice of growing organic cotton promotes soil health and water conservation.
 Moreover, it’s a step towards reducing the toxic runoff that conventional cotton farming produces, which often contaminates local water sources.

 Recycled Polyester: